databricks-industry-solutions/context-graph-analytics/README.md

 ## Development & Deployment Guide

-The general philosophy is the manage all configurations and deployed notebooks as code using git processes for version control.
+The general philosophy is to manage all configurations and deployed notebooks as code using git processes for version control.
 It is crucial that the actual deployed notebooks are versioned controlled to facilitate operational debugging and troubleshooting.